-AMD had great expectations for its FX-series processors, but these processors did not meet the user’s requirements.
+AMD had great expectations for its FX-series processors, but they did not meet the user’s requirements.
 Because of their low reputation, you can find these processors anywhere at a low price.
 The AMD FX chips cant perform as well as Intel processors, but Intel chips are more expensive and provide good performance.
 Because of that, Intel processors are usually preferred over AMD FX processors by many users.

-Is Ryzen better than FX? – AMD Ryzen vs FX Comparison
+Is Ryzen better than FX? – AMD Ryzen vs. FX Comparison

 What is AMD Bulldozer?

 AMD Bulldozer is a microprocessor microarchitecture made by AMD for AMD FX and Opteron processors.
 Bulldozer is the codename of these microarchitectures.
 It was released in October 2012.
-Bulldozer’s predecessor is “K10” and its successor is “Piledriver“.
+Bulldozer’s predecessor is “K10,” and its successor is “Piledriver. “

 Why was AMD Bulldozer so bad?

-Which is better AMD FX or Ryzen? – AMD Ryzen vs FX
+Which is better, AMD FX or Ryzen? – AMD Ryzen vs. FX

 Reasons to Buy AMD FX Processor: